 Closed-End Fund risk.
-The Diversified Income Wave Trust and National Municipal Trust invest in Closed-End Funds.
+The Diversified Income Wave Trust and the National Municipal Trust invest in Closed-End Funds.
 Closed-End Funds are subject to various risks, including management's ability to meet the Closed-End Fund's investment objective and to manage the Closed-End Fund's portfolio during periods of market turmoil and as investors' perceptions regarding Closed-End Funds or their underlying investments change.
 Shares of Closed-End Funds frequently trade at a discount from their net asset value in the secondary market.
 This risk is separate and distinct from the risk that the net asset value of Closed-End Fund shares may decrease.
 The amount of such discount from net asset value is subject to change from time to time in response to various factors.
+If your trust has to sell a Closed-End Fund when it is trading at a discount, the trust will receive a price that is less than the Closed-End Fund's net asset value.